 This course reveals how the sustained vitality of the planet is essential for maintaining the health of the societies and economies of the Earth.
 Major topics showing the mutual dependence of these realms of human existence (i.e., ecology, culture, and economics) are discussed.
 These topics include population forces, habitat alteration, pollution of air/soil and living species, water use and abuse, agricultural methods, and fuel (both fossil and renewable).
 Practical and attainable solutions to our current problems in these areas are emphasized.
 Solutions range from the personal through community, national, and global levels.
 No prerequisite.
 Suggested preparation: BIO 121 or 131 or 151 or 152.
 No laboratory.
 Can be used as a non-lab science elective for all students.

 This course focuses on animals and systems biology, including a survey of animal types and of the organismal biology of animals.
 Organisms' methods of response and adaptation to the environment and to each other are also emphasized.
-Laboratory includes dissection of preserved animal specimens.
+Laboratory includes hands-on dissection of preserved animal specimens in a classroom setting, under the supervision of a mentoring instructor.
 Three class hours and 2 laboratory hours per week.
 BIO 152 assumes a basic knowledge of chemistry, cell structure and function, and the concepts explaining the genetic unity and evolutionary diversity of species.
 Prerequisite: BIO 151 or Permission of Instructor.
 The combination of BIO 121 and BIO 152 does NOT count as a sequence for the Math/Science degree.

 This course will present the fundamentals of general, cellular, and molecular biology, and then build upon these foundations in the context of applied chemistry, microbiology, and microbial ecology.
 This four-credit course has been developed to provide students with an understanding of the structural and metabolic characteristics of eukaryotic and prokaryotic cells, in order to then develop comprehensive descriptions of important cellular-, enzymatic-, and/or microbial-based environmental and industrial processes.
 Specifically, the course will highlight applied biotechnological topics including applied microbiology, biochemistry, enzymology, microbial nutrient-cycling, composting, wastewater treatment, industrial fermentations, and biodegradation of chemical contaminants.
 Three class hours and three laboratory hours per week.
 Prerequisite: CHE 103.